-The safeguarding of cash relates to the processing, storing and transporting of cash and also to the safekeeping of keys and safe combinations.
+The safeguarding of cash relates to the processing, storing, and transporting of money and the safekeeping of keys and safe combinations.

 Processing of cash

 A secure area for processing and safeguarding funds received is to be used and restricted to authorised staff only.
 When cash is being counted by staff, it is to be conducted out of sight of the general public.